tomsanderson/soccer_touch_analysis/README.md

 - Timestamped transcript `.txt` files and events `.csv` files live in `generated_transcripts/` and `generated_events/` for easy auditing.
 - These directories are ignored by git so local runs stay clean but can be mounted/preserved when running in Docker.
 - Read/write APIs:
-  - `POST /upload-audio` – process narration (existing flow).
+  - `POST /upload-audio` – **V1 strict pipeline**: transcribe, parse segments, emit CSV, persist to SQLite, and return transcript + structured events.
-  - `POST /chunks/decompose` – feed a narration chunk + time window to the V2 LLM parser and receive structured events (no storage yet).
+  - `POST /chunks/decompose` – **V2 chunk pipeline**: send a narration chunk + time window to the LLM decomposer; returns structured events without touching storage.
   - `GET /uploads` – list recent uploads with metadata and download paths.
   - `GET /uploads/{id}` – fetch transcript, timestamped transcript, and event list for one upload.
   - `GET /matches/{match_id}/events?period=1` – pull every stored event for a specific match (and period, if supplied).